 As a general rule, all of your liquid and cream products should be applied before any powder products.
 Powder on top of cream helps lock things in place; cream on top of powder will cause chunks and separation.

 Bronzer is an essential step for injecting depth, dimension, and natural color into the face so you can further enhance with blush and highlighter.
-Both Whitfield and Mackay swear by Fenty Beauty to achieve sun-kissed perfection: Whitfield adores the Match Stix ($25) for how great they layer on every complexion, and Mackay digs the Fenty Beauty Bronzer because it's matte and comes in so many warm and cool shades.
+Both Whitfield and Mackay swear by Fenty Beauty to achieve sun-kissed perfection: Whitfield adores the Match Stix ($26) for how great it layers on every complexion, and Mackay digs the Fenty Beauty Bronzer because it's matte and comes in so many warm and cool shades.

 Speaking of on-the-go, there are a few things that Whitfield and Mackay agree should be in any going-out clutch or party purse: lip balm for hydration and a sheen of highlight in a pinch, q-tips for easy cleanup, and some lip product: pencil, lip color, or put your cream cheek product on double-duty.